erik-451/erik-451.github.io/_posts/2022-04-02-How-Install-Kubernetes.md

 **List detailed information of all nodes:**
-We can see information such as the type of operating system, the use of cpu, ram, the configuration of the node...
+You can see the information such as the type of operating system, the use of cpu, ram, the configuration of the node...

 ```bash
 kubectl describe node